kelda/dksnap/README.md

 ####  Does `dksnap` capture CPU and RAM?
 Not currently.
 It's on the roadmap ...
 Let us know if this would be useful.

+## Roadmap

+* Automated snapshot creation from production and staging databases.
+* A non-graphical CLI interface that's scriptable.
+* Native support for additional databases.
+* Snapshot of CPU and RAM state as well.

 ## Contributing

 `dksnap` is still in alpha and under heavy development.
 Contributions are very